mansimm/Project_Microservices/README.md

 Note:
 1. Hystrix is used for fault tolerance, it implements circuit breaker design pattern
 2. Resilience4j is new framework inspired from hystrix, it also implements fault tolerance
+3. in spring boot 2, for distributed tracing following is used = sleuth > brave > zipkin in spring boot 3 following is used =
+   Micrometer > Opentelemeter > zipkin
+   sleuth can handle traces only, but micrometer can handle logs, metrics and traces

+   V4- with zipkin(pending to autocanfigure resttemplate so it can be traced too, and rest template call not working for conversion)